What is Sports Literacy?

 Sports and Young Adult Literature

 Inevitably, the best of these novels offer well-developed characters facing common experiences and challenges pertinent to teen readers with sports merely providing the hook, backdrop, and/or setting.
 In the words of David Gorlewski, former co-editor of English Journal, “Sports, like any social endeavor, can provide a prism through which to view human nature and explore the experiences of young adults.”
-My hope is that the stories and resources found on this blog might prove useful for teachers and students in just this manner.
+Our hope is that the stories and resources found on this blog might prove useful for teachers and students in just this manner.

-My colleague, Abby Scoresby, and I have tried to incorporate as great a variety of texts/genres as possible to meet the needs of secondary students of various ages, backgrounds, and genders, as well as students with diverse reading levels and extracurricular interests.
+We have tried to incorporate as great a variety of texts/genres as possible to meet the needs of secondary students of various ages, backgrounds, and genders, as well as students with diverse reading levels and extracurricular interests.
 To do so, we have pulled from authors both past and present and from resources old and new.
 We are regularly updating the site, so check back often.

 Please note that all grade levels listed by individual texts are based on reviews from sources such as School Library Journal, BookList, etc. They do not necessarily represent our views of grade level appropriateness and should be considered with caution.